 Application of TERMITE

-- Download and unzip the TERMITE files.
-These are also provided at github.
+- Download and unzip the TERMITE_2 files.

-- The folder “your_main_directory” contains the R code of TERMITE as well as all mandatory files required to run the script.
+- The folder “TERMITE_2” contains the R code of TERMITE as well as all mandatory files required to run the script.
 It also contains example data sets of a line scan and spot measurements.

 In case of any problems or questions, please contact us.